keflavich/cube-line-extractor/CubeLineMomentManual.md

 Script to derive Moment0, Moment1, and Moment2 from a set of input-defined spectral lines in an image cube.
 Currently simply calculates moments over a defined HWZI for each line specified.

+## N.B.
+1. It is important to keep in mind that one needs to set **sample_pixel** in order to get diagnostic plots, otherwise none will be produced.
+2. The **choice of sample pixel** is significant, and can impact the quality of the moment maps generated.
+It is best to choose one of the strongest peaks in the intensity for the setup.

 ## Requirements

     aplpy